tvquizphd/public-quiz/README.md

 ### Your passwords only be viewed/edited with:

-your master password and your login link (or GitHub account!)
+Your master password AND your login link or GitHub account

 ## Local Testing